rjarea51/StratuxHud/readme.md

-#STRATUX/FLARM HUD (Maturaarbeit 2018)
+#STRATUX/FLARM HUD (Maturaarbeit/School project 2018)

 ## Introduction

-This project aims to bring an affordable heads up display system into ANY cockpit.

-The focus is to improve traffic awareness and to reduce the amount of time pilots reference tablets or an EFB.
+This project is based on Johns great work and help "Danke"

 _*NOTE:*_ This project relies on having a [Stratux](http://stratux.me/) build with AHRS and GPS and a FLARM antenna using this image as of 10/10 2018: https://github.com/PepperJo/stratux/releases/download/v1.4r5-flarm2/stratux-v1.4r5-flarm-588304c8f5.img.zip